emann615/LetsDefendAlerts/Walk-Throughs/SOC167 - LS Command Detected in Requested URL.md

 ## Examine HTTP Traffic

 I went to the Log Management page to see if there are any entries that correspond to the alert.
-I searched the destination IP address (188.114.96.15) and multiple entries were returned.
-It appears that this alert was triggered because the user searched "skills" on the blog page.
+I searched the destination IP address (188.114.96.15), and multiple entries were returned.

 I checked the raw log data for the entry that occurred at the time of the alert.
 There is no indication of a command injection attack in the HTTP request.
 It appears the alert was most likely triggered because the user searched the word "skills" on the blog page.